DevMountain/react-1-afternoon/README.md

 <b>The component outline</b>: Render one `input` element, one `button` element, and two `<p>` elements.

 Let's begin by rendering our component's outline.
 Then use state to keep track of three properties: `unFiltertedArray`, `userInput`, and `filteredArray`.
 Have the `input` element update the value of `userInput` while the user types.
-Have the `button` element call a method on the class that solves the toy problem and updates the value of `filteredObject`.
-Assign one `<p>` element the value of `unFilteredObject` and the other `<p>` element the value of `filteredObject`.
+Have the `button` element call a method on the class that solves the toy problem and updates the value of `filteredArray`.
+Assign one `<p>` element the value of `unFilteredArray` and the other `<p>` element the value of `filteredArray`.

 <details>